 Our old favourite ‘lessons have been learned’ made its regular appearance.

-EDS (recently taken over by Hewlett Packard) in this 1st October 2007 article were singing the praises of, well, itself.
+EDS (recently taken over by Hewlett Packard) in this 1st October 2007 article was singing the praises of, well, itself.

 There are also some remarkable examples if you look outside the United States.
 For example, EDS recently implemented the Joint Personnel Administration (JPA) system for the UK Armed Forces Personnel Administration Agency (now known as the Service Personnel and Veterans Agency).